 What are the differences between IDNOs and DNOs?

-Read the full details and differences between Independent Distribution Network Operators, Distribution Network Operators, and other related terms.
+Understanding the differences between Independent Distribution Network Operators (IDNOs) and Distribution Network Operators (DNOs).

 IDNO and related terms - FAQ

 IDNOs vs DNOs: what is the difference?

 Distribution network operators (DNOs) are companies licensed to distribute electricity in specific areas of Great Britain by the Office of Gas and Electricity Markets (Ofgem).

 The DNOs distribute electricity from the transmission grid to homes and businesses in fourteen geographical areas throughout Great Britain.
 The Utilities Act 2000 prevents DNOs from supplying electricity; this is done by separate electricity supply companies, chosen by the consumer, who makes use of the distribution network.

 In order to increase competition in the electricity distribution market, and to keep bills low for the consumer, Ofgem now licences Independent Distribution Network Operators (IDNOs).
 IDNOs develop, operate and maintain local electricity distribution networks anywhere in Great Britain.

 Independent Distribution Network Operators (IDNOs) connect to the local distribution network or to the transmission network to supply new housing and commercial developments with electricity.
 IDNOs are responsible for managing and operating the networks they develop, including all future maintenance and fault repairs.